Language: EN

 visual-studio

-The development environment par excellence of Microsoft, and my favorite IDE.
+Microsoft’s premier development environment, and my favorite IDE.
 Visual Studio can be configured to work with Arduino.
 Visual Studio offers a free version called Community, fully functional.
 Visual Studio adds error localization, text prediction, project grouping, in short, a marvel.
-In this post we saw how to configure Visual Studio to develop in Arduino, possibly the best available option.
+In this post we saw how to configure Visual Studio to develop in Arduino, possibly the best option available.

 Eclipse